thingsboard/thingsboard.github.io/_includes/docs/edge/user-guide/edge-management.md

 **ThingsBoard Edge** is designed specifically for local, distributed data processing, enabling data analysis and management directly at the source of data generation.
 This approach allows for local processing, storage, and immediate response to critical situations, even without a continuous connection to the central server.
 For more information, see the [What is ThingsBoard Edge](/docs/{{docsPrefics}}getting-started-guides/what-is-edge/){: target="_blank"} article.

-In contrast, **ThingsBoard Cloud**, is a fully managed, scalable, and fault-tolerant platform hosted in the cloud and dependent on an internet connection.
-While an **on-premises installation** can function without one, it does not offer the same inherent support for distributed data syncing.
+In contrast, **ThingsBoard Cloud**, is a fully managed, scalable, and fault-tolerant platform hosted in the cloud.
+The devices connected to the Cloud transfer data over the internet.
+It is perfect for centralized data collection, processing, and management.
 For more information, see the [What is ThingsBoard](/docs/{{peDocsPrefics}}getting-started-guides/what-is-thingsboard/){: target="_blank"} article.

 ### The Key Differences Between Edge and Cloud